 Floristic Quality Index (FQI): This index measures the impact of human development on a lake's aquatic plants.
 The species in the index are assigned a Coefficient of Conservatism (C) which ranges from 1-10.
 The higher the value assigned, the more likely the plant is to be negatively impacted by human activities relating to water quality or habitat modifications.
 Plants with low values are tolerant of human habitat modifications, and they often exploit these changes to the point where they may crowd out other species.
-The FQI is calculated by averaging the conservatism value for each native index species found in the lake during the point-intercept survey\\, and multiplying it by the square root of the total number of plant species (N) in the lake (FQI=( $\Sigma(c1+c2+c3+...cn)/N$ )\ $\sqrt{N}$ ).
+The FQI is calculated by averaging the conservatism value for each native index species found in the lake during the point-intercept survey, and multiplying it by the square root of the total number of plant species (N) in the lake (FQI=(Σ (c1+c2+c3+...cn)/N) \sqrt{N}).
 Statistically speaking, the higher the index value, the healthier the lake's macrophyte community is assumed to be.
 Nichols (1999) identified four eco-regions in Wisconsin: Northern Lakes and Forests, North Central Hardwood Forests, Driftless Area and Southeastern Wisconsin Till Plain.
 He recommended making comparisons of lakes within ecoregions to determine the target lake's relative diversity and health.
-Shunenberg Lake is in the Northern Lakes and Forests Ecoregion (Table 3).
+Smith Lake is in the Northern Lakes and Forests Ecoregion (Table 3).

-\\ Species that were only recorded as visuals or during the boat survey, and species found in the rake that are not included in the index are excluded from FQI analysis.
+Species that were only recorded as visuals or during the boat survey, and species found in the rake that are not included in the index are excluded from FQI analysis.

+RESULTS:

-RESULTS: Curly-leaf Pondweed Point-intercept Survey:
+Curly-leaf Pondweed Point-intercept Survey:

-On June 14th, we surveyed transects covering 6.7km (4.2 miles) throughout the lake and took a rake sample at all 186 points (Figure 3) (Appendix III).
-We found Curly-leaf pondweed in the rake at a single point (rake fullness of 2) and also recorded it as a visual at five points.
-We also found a few Yellow iris (Iris pseudacorus) clusters growing on the east shoreline (see report cover).
-Because of this, we immediately notified the Town of Barnes AIS Committee so they could dig them out.
+On June 14th, we surveyed transects covering 5.0km (3.1 miles) throughout the lake and took a rake sample at all 143 points (Figure 3) (Appendix III).
+We saw no evidence of Curly-leaf pondweed, Eurasian water-milfoil (Myriophyllum spicatum), or Yellow iris (Iris pseudacorus) anywhere in the system.